Become a Forensic Doctor: Education and Career Roadmap

 Forensic doctors, also known as forensic pathologists or medical examiners, perform autopsies and examine evidence to identify the time, manner, and cause of death.
 They may take part in criminal investigations and testify in court.
 A doctor working in an emergency room who collects evidence from a crime victim's body may also be called a forensic doctor.

 Careers in medical forensics usually involve an exhaustive training process, including college, medical school, residency training, and fellowship programs.
+These professionals must be licensed by their state.
 The following table outlines common requirements to become a forensic doctor:

 |Experience||4-5 years of residency training plus 1-2 years of fellowship training in forensic pathology**|